dgaubert/dgaubert/posts/a-new-blog-in-2024.md

 ---
-title: Why Start a New Blog in 2024, Navigating the Digital Landscape
+title: Why Start a New Blog in 2024
-published_at: 2024-03-26T10:00:00.000Z
+published_at: 2024-04-24T10:00:00.000Z
 picture: /blog.jpeg
 snippet: In an era where social media platforms dominate online communication and content consumption, the idea of starting a new blog might seem antiquated to some.
-However, the landscape of digital content creation is constantly evolving, presenting new opportunities and challenges for creators.
-As a software engineer, you possess a unique set of skills and perspectives that can make your blog stand out in 2024.
+As a software engineer, I have the ability to create a place for myself, fully customizable, and share information with others granularly.
 private: false
+draft: false
 ---

 In an era where social media platforms dominate online communication and content consumption, the idea of starting a new blog might seem antiquated to some.
-However, the landscape of digital content creation is constantly evolving, presenting new opportunities and challenges for creators.
-As a software engineer, you possess a unique set of skills and perspectives that can make your blog stand out in 2024.
-Here are some compelling reasons why starting a new blog this year could be a strategic move:
+As a software engineer, I have the ability to create a place for myself, fully customizable, and share information with others granularly.
+Here are some personal reasons why starting a new blog could be a cool thing to do in 2024:

-1. Authenticity in a Crowded Space:
-With the proliferation of content across various platforms, authenticity has become a rare commodity.
-Many readers are yearning for genuine, well-researched, and thoughtful content that adds value to their lives.
-Starting a new blog allows you to carve out your niche and establish your voice without the noise and distractions often associated with larger platforms.

-2. Diversification of Online Presence:
-While social media platforms offer visibility, they also come with limitations and algorithmic changes that can affect your reach.
-By owning a blog, you have control over your content and its distribution.
-It serves as a centralized hub where you can showcase your expertise, portfolio, and personal brand, complementing your presence on other platforms.

-3. Long-term Investment:
-Unlike ephemeral social media posts, blog content has a longer lifespan and can continue to attract readers over time through organic search traffic.
-By consistently publishing high-quality articles, you're not only building a library of valuable resources but also positioning yourself as an authority in your field.
-Over time, this can lead to opportunities for monetization, partnerships, and career advancement.

-4. Technical Skills Development:
-As a software engineer, blogging offers a platform to showcase your technical skills, share coding tutorials, discuss industry trends, or even contribute to open-source projects.
-Writing about your experiences, challenges, and solutions can also enhance your communication skills and foster a sense of community within the developer ecosystem.

-5. Adaptability to Emerging Trends:
-The digital landscape is constantly evolving with new technologies, trends, and paradigms.
-Starting a new blog allows you to stay agile and adapt to these changes, experimenting with different formats, topics, and strategies to engage your audience.
-Whether it's through multimedia content, interactive features, or leveraging emerging platforms, you have the flexibility to innovate and evolve your blog over time.

-In conclusion, while the digital landscape may be saturated with content, there's still ample opportunity for those willing to invest in creating valuable and authentic experiences.
-As a software engineer, your unique perspective and technical expertise position you to succeed in the blogosphere.
-By starting a new blog in 2024, you're not just joining the conversation – you're shaping it, one post at a time.
+### 1. Keep track of ideas, learnings, and readings over time

+Shame on me for not having started a blog 20 years earlier.
+I know, I've lost an uncountable number of thoughts, useful software tricks, and learnings.
+Hopefully, I can recover some and write them down here, but valuable nuggets of knowledge are completely lost.
+I will use this blog to save useful bash commands, algorithms, tools, etc., and find them easily in a public place.

+This blog will mostly focus on software development.
+However, I want to keep track of my thoughts and ideas on any other topic.
+I'm really into astrophysics, and I enjoy learning more about science: the origin of the universe, quantum mechanics, and string theory.
+Very occasionally, I will share my opinions about politics, socioeconomic issues, and news from where I live: Spain.

+### 2. Learn Deno, Deno Deploy, and the Fresh framework

+I love to learn by doing.
+I've been following the progress of Deno from the very beginning because I'm a big fan of Ryan Dahl's work since Node.js.
+A blog is the perfect use case for Deno Deploy with Fresh, and this is the right moment to give it a try.
+As a software engineer who has spent most of my career working on the backend side, my goal is to improve my frontend skills.
+I've learned modern frameworks lately, such as Vue.js and React, so Fresh is not unfamiliar to me as it uses Preact under the hood.
+However, I still struggle with designing usable and simple UIs and dealing with CSS.

+### 3. Have control over my own data

+I know, just having a personal website doesn't give you control of your personal data.
+Just owning a smartphone means you are sharing your most valuable information: your location.
+I want to keep my personal thoughts under control at least.
+Meanwhile, I will post part of the content of this blog on social media to gain some traction; the idea is to drive people to this blog.

+I have plans to make this place my own social media platform, where I share my thoughts about what's happening in the world, pictures, and memes.
+There will be three types of audiences: anonymous visitors, followers, and friends.
+While most of the content of this blog will be publicly available to anonymous visitors, personal information will remain accessible only to followers, family, and friends.

+### 4. Improve my English and writing skills

+Although I consider myself fluent in English, I'm aware there is a lot of room for improvement.
+That's the main reason for running this blog in English; I want to push my English to the next level.
+I learned English because I needed to develop my professional career, so I feel more comfortable in a technical conversation than a casual one.
+I need to learn some jargon because sometimes it's hard for me to follow native speakers using slang or having accents other than GenAm.

+Some personal content will be in Spanish, as most of my relatives and friends are from Spain.
+I'm still considering having everything translated into Spanish and keeping two versions of the blog, but for now, I think it's not worth it.

+### 5. Force myself to keep updated with the latest trends

+The software industry evolves continuously, and it's hard to stay updated with the latest languages, frameworks, products, or technologies.
+AI has exploded in the last two years, for example.
+When you are working in a software company, you are focused on the languages, frameworks, and tools that your team uses, and you quickly become outdated on new trends.
+The last, but not least, goal of this blog is to force myself to keep an eye on what's happening in the software industry.
+Nowadays, I'm pretty curious about how we can use AI in software products and implement features that make users' lives better.
+Additionally, I will need to find inspiration to maintain a blog.
+Reading someone else's blog or a newsletter is mandatory.

+I don't know how long I'm going to continue putting effort into adding content to this blog.
+In five years, I'd like to look back and see this place full of posts that are not just useful for me but also for others.